agrawalkunal2001/PHD_Tracks/backend/Readme.md

 py manage.py runserver
 ```

-Once the server is running, you can access the application at http://127.0.0.1:8000/api in your web browser.
+Once the server is running, you can access the application at http://127.0.0.1:8000/ in your web browser.

-## API Documentation
+## Contributing
+Contributions are welcome!
+If you'd like to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch with a descriptive name.
+3. Make your changes and commit them with clear commit messages.
+4. Push your changes to your fork.
+5. Submit a pull request.